Centro Cultural de la Raza: Boycott

 A seven-year boycott (2000–2007) of the center was carried out by many artists, supporters, community members and even one of the founders, Ochoa.
 The dispute left the Centro in a "tenuous state."
 Disagreements with changes made by new administrators of the Centro caused the rift.

 Today

+Cultural de la Raza helps people understand the border issues.
+It focuses on the center's mission to celebrate Chicano and Indigenous culture while promoting discussions about immigration and identity.
+The center plays an important role in the community by giving resources and educating people about the issue.
+In the article they talk about their latest exhibit called “Suturing the Border: Re-Membering BAW/TAF,” this exhibition recognizes the unique expressions of those who have lived in the region for years.
+The center is launching a two year project, borderlands vision to explore the rule of art in the community.
+The first exhibit focuses on the border art workshop.
+The exhibit highlights the need for communication between Mexicans and North Americans.

 As a cultural center, the Centro not only promotes creative expression in art and formal art classes, but also includes in its busy schedule a variety of workshops in danza folklórica as well as other interpretive dance forms, music, theater, spoken word, drumming and more.
 In addition, numerous public presentations including exhibitions, concerts, installations, theater, dance, spoken word and multimedia events take place at the Centro.

-The Centro currently operates on a budget of $30,000 a year with no employees and only volunteers working for the organization.
+In 2014, the Centro operated on a budget of $30,000 a year with no employees and only volunteers working for the organization.

 The Centro Cultural de la Raza Archives from 1970-1999 are housed at the University of California, Santa Barbara (Collection: CEMA 12).